Smith Square Hall: Access

 Until September 2010, St John's had no access or facilities for disabled people and was not easily accessible to the elderly.
-The sole access to the church from the exterior was by 14 steps - too steep for ramps.
+The sole access to the church from the exterior was by 14 steps – too steep for ramps.
 Interior access was again by steps either to the restaurant or the hall.
 A scheme was put in place to remedy this, the main elements of which involved the installation of a lift to serve the ground, crypt (box office and restaurant) and concert levels.
 The box office and main entrance foyer were relocated to the area near to the lift, providing a new and more attractive and prominent shared point of entry for all.
-Adapted toilets were also provided in the crypt.
+Adapted lavatories were also provided in the crypt.
 The artists’ dressing rooms also relocated allowing more direct access to the stage.
 A platform lift is also available, allowing disabled performers to gain access to the stage level.

 Crypt

 Access to the crypt is by way of stairs from the main portico steps or via the spiral staircase towards the rear of the hall.
 This part of the building was not damaged by the wartime bombing, so the brickwork is the original 18th century.
-Unlike other notable churches of the period (for example Christ Church, Spitalfields, whose crypt was excavated by archaeologists in the 1980s yielding much information about the 18th-century inhabitants of the parish), that of St. John's was never used for burials.
+Unlike other notable churches of the period (for example Christ Church, Spitalfields, whose crypt was excavated by archaeologists in the 1980s yielding much information about the 18th-century inhabitants of the parish), that of St John's was never used for burials.
 In fact, for most of the 18th and 19th centuries, the space was let for storage of wines and beer.

 Burial ground

 The church's burial ground is situated in Horseferry Road, next to the former Westminster Hospital buildings.
-The site is now designated St. John's Gardens and the remaining grave-slabs, now much eroded, are arranged around the perimeter of the garden.
+The site is now designated St John's Gardens and the remaining grave-slabs, now much eroded, are arranged around the perimeter of the garden.